Six Most Embarassing Words

 Chris.

-9. Nicole Ross Says:
+Nicole Ross says

 Thanks for coming out with this.
 I’m in charge of greeters and am finding it had to recruit people.
 Also, I’m not quite sure what kind of role they should have in the church.
 It seems that just standing at the door and saying hi is insincere and boring.
 Looking forward to your videos!